Wyandot people

-After their defeat during prolonged warfare with the Five Nations of the Iroquois in 1649, the surviving members of the confederacy dispersed, some took residence at Quebec with the Jesuits and others were adopted by neighboring nations, such as the Tionontati or Tobacco to become the Wyandot.
-Later they occupied territory extending into what is now the United States, especially Michigan, northern Ohio, Kansas and finally northeastern Oklahoma due to U.S. federal removal policies.
-They are related to other Iroquoian peoples in the region, such as their powerful competitors, the Five Nations of the Iroquois who occupied territory mostly on the south side of Lake Ontario but had hunting grounds along the St. Lawrence River.
-They are also related to the neighboring Erie, Neutral Nation, Wenro, Susquehannock and Tionontate - all traditional enemies of the Iroquois and who at various points in history have also engaged in warfare and trade with one another.
+After their defeat in 1649 during prolonged warfare with the Five Nations of the Haudenosaunee (Iroquois Confederacy), the surviving members of the confederacy dispersed; some took residence at Quebec with the Jesuits and others merged with neighboring nations, such as the Tionontati or Tobacco to become the Wyandot.
+Afterward, they occupied territory extending into what is now the United States, especially Michigan, and northern Ohio.
+In the 1830s, they were forced west to Indian Territory (Kansas and finally northeastern Oklahoma) due to U.S. federal removal policies.
+They are related to other Iroquoian peoples in the region, such as their powerful competitors, the Five Nations of the Iroquois who occupied territory mostly on the south side of Lake Ontario but also had hunting grounds along the St. Lawrence River.
+They are also related to the neighboring Erie, Neutral Nation, Wenro, Susquehannock, and Tionontate — all speaking varieties of Iroquoian languages, but traditional enemies of the Five Nations of the Iroquois.
+At various points in history these other nations have also engaged in trade and warfare with one another.